yapstudios/YapAnimator/README.md

 ## Questions?

 Feel free to [ask your question in an issue](https://github.com/yapstudios/YapAnimator/issues/new).
-I'll respond there, and  amend this read me/start a wiki if the answer seems like it would benefit others 🖖.
+We will respond there, and  amend this read me/start a wiki if the answer seems like it would benefit others.